ishubham21/javascript-projects/README.md

 ## About 'javascript-projects' repository

-Right now, this repository contains 18 beginner-friendly projects.
+Right now, this repository contains 20 beginner-friendly projects.
 All of these projects are developed without the use of any external framework.
 I've tried using the latest ES6 Javascript features while developing these projects.
-Though the design-tech used for developing these projects makes it ready to be viewed in mobile phones, but it's highly suggested to use desktop computer for viewing purposes.
+Though the design-tech used for developing these projects makes it ready to be viewed in mobile phones, but it's highly suggested to use desktop computer for viewing purposes for some examples also make use of console.log() to enhance understanding.
 ## What's unique about this repository?

 Well, every project which you see above is hosted online and can be visualised easily just by clicking its respective link.
 Moreover, each folder contains their own description file which states the things/technologies/tech-stack which I got to learn by developing them.